TheGeekMax/WikiMaxTUIUtilities/README.md

 ## what it does
  let you create a TUI selection menu with a list of options and a callback function for each option

+## how to make it work
+ for now, download `TUIUtilities.py` and voila !

+ i'll make it a pip package soon